 M11, NGC-6705, Oc, m6.3, 14', 6000ly, 18h51.1m -06°16', Sct, summer, Wild Duck Cluster

 M12, NGC-6218, Gc, m6.7, 14.5', 16000ly, 16h47.2m -01°57', Oph, summer

 M13, NGC-6205, Gc, m5.8, 16.6', 25100ly, 16h41.7m +36°28', Her, summer, Great Hercules Globular

-An exceptionally crappy picture taken by my old "Sedona" scope and mount.
-I'll try hand holding the telescope next time.
-This was a Canon T6i shot.
+This was an exceptionally crappy picture taken by my old "Sedona" scope and mount.
+This not so bad one was with my Mach1GTO mount, Edge 8" and Canon T6i.